rails/rails/guides/source/active_record_querying.md

 ```

 The `last` method returns `nil` if no matching record is found and no exception will be raised.

+If your [default scope](active_record_querying.html#applying-a-default-scope) contains an order method, `last` will return the last record according to this ordering.

 You can pass in a numerical argument to the `last` method to return up to that number of results.
 For example